 The SLS phase can include as many as four components: an initiator sector sweep (ISS) to train the initiator link as described in 10.38.2.2 (Initiator Sector Sweep (ISS)), a responder sector sweep (RSS) to train the responder link as described in 10.38.2.3 (Responder sector sweep (RSS)), an SSW feedback procedure as described in 10.38.2.4 (Sector Sweep Feedback), and an SSW ack procedure as described in 10.38.2.5

 (Sector Sweep Ack).
+When both the initiator and responder(s) are EDMG STAs, the SLS phase may have an additional component: Long Sector Sweep Feedb (10.38.2.5)

 TGay Editor: Add the following text at the end of subclause 10.32.2.4 (Sector Sweep Feedback)

 The initiator may indicate the additional feedback, for more than one TX DMG antenna and more than one RX DMG antenna needs to be sent to the responder by setting the Extended Feedback Requested field to 1 in the BRP-request field.
 In this case, the rest of these fields shall be ignored by the receiver.